jzombie/rust-ticker-sniffer/README.md

 ## Publishing Note

 Currently, the build process does not use the `OUT_DIR` environment variable to generate temporary artifacts.
 Instead, temporary files are created directly within the repository.
-This approach ensures that the company_symbol_list.csv file is bundled correctly with the build, though it is acknowledged that this solution could likely be improved.
+This approach ensures that a compressed form of the [company_symbol_list.csv](data/company_symbol_list.csv) file is bundled correctly with the build, though it is acknowledged that this solution could likely be improved.

 ### Known Issue During Publishing